Dan Berlinghoff, piano,

 This, in turn, leads into the final variation, which is a series of double-stop sixteenth notes that charge all the way to the finish line in breathtaking culmination.
 Unlike the somber conclusion of the Handel movement, Halvorsen calls for a Picardy third—a bold G Major chord closing the piece in triumph.

-Passacaglia may soon have company as one of the few Halvorsen works to enjoy a prominent place in the classical canon.
+This work, Passacaglia, may soon have company as one of the few Halvorsen works to enjoy a prominent place in the classical canon.
 In 2016, a Canadian music library unearthed a manuscript of his 1909 Violin Concerto, previously believed to be lost.
 Norwegian violinist Henning Kraggerud, a champion for lesser-known works by Scandinavian composers, brought it back to life in at the International Musicological Society’s annual conference in Norway and released its debut recording on Naxos in 2017.

 Born: February 15, 1847, Frauental an der Laßnitz, Styria, Austria